harrisonmalone/harrisonmalone-gatsby/src/posts/best-albums-of-the-2010s.md

 ---
-title: "The Best Albums of the 2010s"
+title: "Best Albums of the 2010s"
 ---

 Since the start of the new year I've been wanting to do a quick list of my favorite albums over the past 10 years.
-This thinking was inspired by the [Pitchfork piece](https://pitchfork.com/features/lists-and-guides/the-200-best-albums-of-the-2010s/) that ran through a whole 200 albums; a little much for me but none the less a great list.
+I was inspired by this [Pitchfork piece](https://pitchfork.com/features/lists-and-guides/the-200-best-albums-of-the-2010s/) that runs through a whole 200 albums; a little much for me.
 I'm going to do 15 albums and describe each album in a sentence or two.

-I must admit a few things:
+After making the draft list these were some of my general observations:
-- I noticed that many of these albums are from the earlier part of the decade, I believe that to truly love an album it needs a good 2 to 3 years of maturation
+- I noticed that many of these albums are from the earlier part of the decade, I think this is because to truly appreciate an album it needs a good 2 to 3 years of maturation
-- There's a 4 month time frame in 2012 where 4 of these albums were released, this I remember was the best few months of music where I was old enough to appreciate it
+- There's a 4 month time frame in 2012 where 4 of these albums were released, I remember this was the best few months of music where I was old enough to appreciate it

-Let's get into it!
+- There are 2 artists with 2 albums which isn't ideal but I can't leave both albums off

 ---